Mohitxy0092/Java-Programming/16-StaticandFinal/notes.md

 # Static and Final in Java

+## Why we need Static and Final keywords in Java

+In Java, the `static` and `final` keywords are used to define specific behaviors for variables, methods, and classes.
+They help in managing memory efficiently, ensuring data integrity, and controlling access to class members.

 ## Static Keyword

 The `static` keyword in Java is used to indicate that a particular member (variable or method) belongs to the class itself rather than to instances of the class.
 This means that there is only one copy of the static member, shared among all instances of the class.